 For more easy to follow tutorials, take a look at our roundup of how-to articles on how to draw animals (opens in new tab).

-I always begin with broad gestures and light pencil marks when starting a sketch.
-I'm only trying to find the animal's gesture, so I tend to work quickly.
+In this tutorial, we're going to start by working quickly and using broad, light pencil marks to find the animal's gesture.
 This is especially key when drawing from life, where animals move about as you draw.
-So, get your best pencils at the ready as I reveal how to draw a bear in five simple steps.
+So, get your best pencils (opens in new tab) at the ready as we reveal how to draw a bear in five simple steps.

-I begin with a light sketch when working out how to draw a bear.
-I don't want to make any solid marks or bold lines yet, I'm just finding the shapes of the animal's form.
-I will break it into a wire skeleton and shapes to start.
-This is the foundation of my study.
+Begin with a light sketch.
+We don't want to make any solid marks or bold lines yet; at this stage we're just finding the shapes of the animal's form.
+Keep your arm loose and move quickly – this is the messy stage!
+It's a good idea to break this initial sketch into a wire skeleton and basic shapes to start.
+This is the foundation of your study.